wlayzz/RopstenCtf/README.md

     [INFO] Inspect contract at https://ropsten.etherscan.io/address/0x21Ac7a18A8e04A712EcEe9f5FB9aa25Dc2f568B4
-    [ERROR] Contract source code not verified, try again specifying the abi file with --abi (you can compile the smart_contract.sol with --compile if you don't have the abi file)
+    [ERROR] Contract source code not verified, try again specifying the abi file with --abi (you can compile the smart_contract.sol with --compile if you don't have the abi file) If the source code is not verified, try to compile the smart_contract.sol and specified the smart_contract.abi:

+    ./RopstenCtf.py contract --address 0x21Ac7a18A8e04A712EcEe9f5FB9aa25Dc2f568B4 --abi NickName/NickName.abi --info
+    [+] Connected to ropsten network
+    [INFO] Inspect contract at https://ropsten.etherscan.io/address/0x21Ac7a18A8e04A712EcEe9f5FB9aa25Dc2f568B4
+    [+] List of functions:
+            [*] nicknameOf(:address)
+            [*] setNickname(nickname:bytes32)